volumio/volumio-plugins-sources/mpd_oled/readme.md

 - Italian translation by Pasquale D'Orsi.

-- Thanks to everyone who helped to test the plugin and made suggestions in the Volumio community
+- Thanks to everyone who helped to test the plugin and made suggestions in my Volumio community plugin post
 <https://community.volumio.org/t/plugin-mpd-oled-installation-configuration-plugin>

 - C.A.V.A. is a bar spectrum audio visualizer: <https://github.com/karlstav/cava>